mariusz-schimke/GiGraph/README.md

     // the first method of defining port (as an attribute) Foo -> Bar [ headport = "port1:ne" ]

-    // the second method of defining port (as edge head parameters) Foo -> Bar:port1:ne
+    // the second method of defining port (as an endpoint parameter) Foo -> Bar:port1:ne
 }
 ```